-Confidence is the most important part of mental toughness, because it affects all other skills.
+It is the most important part of mental toughness, because it’s the most difficult and it affects all other skills.

-We do things and attempt things we’ll be successful at.
-Belief & trust are also part of the same concept.
+It’s second tier on the hierarchy of Mental Toughness because we do things and attempt things we’ll be successful at and believe that we can do.
+Belief & trust are also the same concept.
 So, why is it just a feeling?

-Research has shown that there are four sources of confidence (check out this video here).
+Research has shown that there are four sources of confidence.
 Physiological states are one source.
-How we feel!!
+How we feel!

-4. The first thing that goes when an athlete starts performing poorly is the lack of FEEL.
-Their play or technique may look fine, but if they don’t feel confident, they will search to get a feeling that works.
+- The first thing that goes when an athlete starts performing poorly is the lack of FEEL.
+Their play or technique may look fine, but if they don’t feel confident, they will search to get that feeling back.